Are you struggling to get your WordPress site looking exactly as you wish?

 The Site Speed optimization panel is one of the latest global features to be added.
 Essentially, these three site speed options let you preload the exact plugins and settings that Thrive recommends for a website running their Theme Builder, so you get a blazing fast site.

-Minification and Caching – Thrive have one-click setups with W3 Total Cache and WP Fastest Cache, so you don’t have to spend hours configuring the mind-boggling minification and caching settings.
+Minification and Caching – Thrive have one-click setups with popular performance plugins such as WP Rocket, W3 Total Cache and WP Fastest Cache, so you don’t have to spend hours configuring the mind-boggling minification and caching settings.
 Choose your plugin and click on the “Configure for Optimal Caching with Thrive” button:

 Image Optimization – The second option allows you to choose between two integrated third-party plugins, Optimole or Smush, to compress and serve your images across a delivery network at precisely the right dimensions: